Identify the right manager for your responsible investment mandate through specific due diligence questionnaires.

 You should ask the right questions through your whole due diligence questionnaire.
 The main topics to cover along with some sample questions are listed below.

-I) ESG factors high-level implementation at the firm and product level
+ESG factors high-level implementation at the firm and product level

-- Assess the investment policy in connection to the ESG goals: you should check which policy definitions the firm uses for ESG factors across the firm, how often the policy is reviewed and if the approach to tackling ESG issues has evolved over time.
+You should check which policy definitions the firm uses for ESG factors across the firm, how often the policy is reviewed and if the approach to tackling ESG issues has evolved over time.
 You can also ask how ESG incorporation regarding a certain product might change due to evolving responsible investment policies.

-- Find out about the level of ESG objectives integration in the governance: you may ask about the manager’s governance structure, roles, and responsibilities regarding ESG It is also good to know if the manager has a dedicated ESG team and if not, you should check if portfolio managers and risk team are trained to deal with ESG issues.
+You may ask about the manager’s governance structure, roles, and responsibilities regarding ESG It is also good to know if the manager has a dedicated ESG team and if not, you should check if portfolio managers and risk team are trained to deal with ESG issues.

-II) ESG objectives implementation in investment decision making, portfolio construction, engagement, voting and reporting
+ESG objectives implementation in investment decision making, portfolio construction, engagement, voting and reporting

-- Explore ESG objectives incorporation in investment decision making: you may explore the manager’s previous challenges related to ESG objectives incorporation, and how ESG incorporation affects the investment decision making when it comes to investment valuations.
+You may explore the manager’s previous challenges related to ESG objectives incorporation, and how ESG incorporation affects the investment decision making when it comes to investment valuations.
 You may ask for examples of how the product-related ESG issues have influenced investment decision making so far, which ESG factors affect portfolio and why, and how the manager ensures that available ESG data is used to benefit the product.

-- Examine the influence of ESG factors on the portfolio construction: understand the used techniques: negative screening, positive screening, and proactive engagement and how they are implemented.
+Understand the used techniques: negative screening, positive screening, and proactive engagement and how they are implemented.
 You may check what portfolio criteria the manager uses, how ESG issues interact with these criteria, and how the firm plans to mitigate ESG risks in the holdings.
 You should also ask how the weight of the remaining stocks will be adjusted and how ESG issues in the process will be considered if a stock, sector or country is removed from an index.

-- Find out how engagement and voting function in the context of ESG goals: you may ask if the engagement process is structured, and how the manager engages on ESG issues for the product which differs from the firm-level practice.
+You may ask if the engagement process is structured, and how the manager engages on ESG issues for the product which differs from the firm-level practice.
 You should check how the firm ensures that ESG factors are integrated into investment decisions.
 When you explore the voting, ask how the firm would act in the situation of misalignment between its voting policy and yours.
 You should also find out how the voting works, and how the voting outcomes are implemented into investment decisions.

-- Get an overview of reports about ESG integration: you may check how reports about ESG integration, performance and impact look like.
+You may check how reports about ESG integration, performance and impact look like.
 You may ask how the manager communicates ESG integration to the stakeholders, and what performance indicators are used to measure ESG impact.

 As more institutional investors consider implementing ESG factors into their investments, they are likely to face some challenges, and this can be experienced during managers due diligence.